 Earlier studies in my laboratory provided evidence that the action of a steroid hormone, brassinolide (BL), may be involved in light-regulated gene expression and cell elongation responses in plants.
 Steroid hormones are crucial for animal development, differentiation, and homeostasis; however, little was known about the biosynthesis, function, or mechanism of perception of plant steroids.
 We have shown that BL-deficient plants display many defects throughout development.
 In the dark, these mutants develop as light-grown plants and inappropriately express light-regulated genes.
 In the light, BL-deficient mutants are dwarfs, have reduced male fertility, and display a significant delay in the senescence program.

 The size of an organism is genetically determined, yet how a plant or animal achieves its final size is largely unknown.
-The shoot of higher plants has a simple conserved body plan based on three major tissue systems: the epidermis (L1), and the inner ground (L2) and vascular tissues (L3).
+The shoot of higher plants has a simple conserved body plan composed of three major tissue systems: the epidermis (L1) and the inner ground (L2) and vascular (L3) tissues.
 Which tissue system drives or restricts growth has been a subject of debate for more than a century.
 We used dwarf BR biosynthesis and response mutants in conjunction with tissue-specific expression of these components as tools to examine the role of the epidermis in shoot growth.
 We have shown that expression of the BR receptor or a BR biosynthetic enzyme in the epidermis, but not in the vasculature, of null mutants is sufficient to rescue their dwarf phenotypes.
 BR signaling from the epidermis is not sufficient to establish normal vascular organization.
 Moreover, shoot growth is restricted when BRs are depleted from the epidermis and BRs act locally within a leaf.
 Our studies indicate that the epidermis both promotes and restricts shoot growth by providing a nonautonomous signal to the ground tissues.
-(Our hormone studies are partially supported by grants from the U.S. Department of Agriculture and the National Science Foundation.)

 Retrograde Signaling from the Chloroplast Regulates the Expression of Nuclear Light-Responsive Genes

 Plant cells coordinately regulate the expression of nuclear and plastid genes that encode components of the photosynthetic apparatus.
 Nuclear genes that regulate chloroplast development and chloroplast gene expression provide part of this control, but information also flows in the opposite direction, from chloroplasts to the nucleus.
 Plastid-to-nucleus retrograde signaling coordinates nuclear gene expression with chloroplast function and is essential for the photoautotrophic lifestyle of plants.
-Three retrograde signals have been described, but little is known of their signaling pathways.
-We have now shown that GUN1 (a chloroplast nucleoid-associated pentatricopeptide-repeat protein) and ABI4 (a plant-specific transcription factor) are common to all three pathways.
-ABI4 binds the promoter of a retrograde-regulated gene through a conserved motif found in close proximity to a light-regulatory element.
+We have performed four different genetic screens for retrograde-pathway signaling mutants, and all four of the screens have implicated the chloroplast-localized tetrapyrrole biosynthetic pathway that gives rise to both heme and chlorophyll (Figure 2).
+Our data are most consistent with a model in which a specific pool of heme functions as a positive signal of chloroplast function.
+A second, negative signal may also be produced from the tetrapyrrole biosynthetic pathway when plants are stressed.
+This leads to the accumulation of heme/chlorophyll precursors, such as protoporphyrin IX.
+These highly reactive metabolites are generators of singlet oxygen, which is necessary for the response.
+GUN1 (a chloroplast nucleoid-associated pentatricopeptide-repeat protein) and ABI4 (a nuclear-localized transcription factor) are required for multiple retrograde signaling pathways.
+ABI4 binds the promoter of a retrograde-regulated gene through a conserved motif found in proximity to a light-regulatory element.
 We are testing a model in which multiple indicators of aberrant plastid function are integrated upstream of GUN1 within plastids, leading to ABI4-mediated repression of nuclear-encoded genes.
-(This work was partially supported by a grant from the Department of Energy.)